wangbingjie/blast/docs/developer_guide/dev_overview_of_repo.rst

 env
 ---

-The :code:`env/` directory contains all the .env files which have all the blast setting which we don't want to make visible in source control (e.g., database login details).
+The :code:`env/` directory contains all the .env files which have all the Blast settings which we don't want to make visible in source control (e.g., database login details).

 data